morganstanley/optimus-cirrus/.github/CONTRIBUTING.md

        You must ensure that you are authorized by the copyright holder(s) to be able to grant the licenses under the DCO for the purpose of contributing to the project.
 Negotiating such authorization and administering the terms is entirely between you and the copyright holder(s).
-3. Issue a pull request adding the DCO file and adding your name and username to [contributors.md](contributors.md)
+3. Issue a pull request adding the DCO file and adding your name and username to [contributors.md](contributors.md).
+   Alternatively, include the DCO file in your first PR.

 ## Pull request process